-The Updated budget assumed that a net contribution to earmarked reserves of £121,101 would be made in the year.
-At the year-end £2,095,214 was actually transferred to funds.
-Further analysis on the movements on the reserves in the year is provided within note 6 to the accounts on pages 38 to 41.
+The Updated budget assumed that a net contribution of $\pounds 649,227$ would be made from earmarked reserves in 2014/15.
+At the year-end $\pounds 3,316,525$ was actually transferred to reserves which included additional income from the business rates retention scheme.
+Further analysis on the movements on the reserves in the year is provided within note 6 to the accounts on pages 40 to 43.